 Restricted Stock and Restricted Stock Units.
 The Board of Directors, upon recommendation of the committee, may award restricted common stock and/or restricted stock units under the 2017 Plan.
 Restricted stock awards consist of shares of stock that are transferred to a participant subject to restrictions that may result in forfeiture if specified conditions are not satisfied.
 Restricted stock units confer the right to receive shares of our common stock, cash, or a combination of shares and cash, at a future date upon or following the attainment of certain conditions specified by the Board of Directors upon recommendation of the committee.
 The restrictions and conditions applicable to each award of restricted stock or restricted stock units may include performance-based conditions.
 Dividends with respect to restricted stock may be paid to the holder of the shares as and when dividends are paid to stockholders or at the time that the restricted stock vests, as determined by the Board of Directors upon recommendation of the committee.
 Dividend equivalent amounts may be paid with respect to restricted stock units either when cash dividends are paid to stockholders or when the units vest.
-Unless the Board of Directors, upon recommendation of the committee, determines otherwise, holders of restricted stock will have the right to vote the shares.
+Unless the Board of Directors, upon recommendation of the committee.
+To vote the shares.